Kiyotaka Mizuno

 Validation

-The case of Kiyotaka Mizuno was meticulously examined and verified by the Ministry of Health, Labor and Welfare (MHLW), Waclaw Jan Kroczek and Tom Li, GRG Correspondent for Japan, and validated by the Gerontology Research Group (GRG) on 14 Septemper 2024.
+The case of Kiyotaka Mizuno was meticulously examined and verified by the Ministry of Health, Labor and Welfare (MHLW) and Waclaw Jan Kroczek, then validated by the Gerontology Research Group (GRG) on September 14 2024.

 Kiyokata Mizuno (aged 108) in March 2022.